rezita/HomeLearning/README.md

 ## logs_Erik_spelling and logs_Mark_spelling
-Thiese are the logging sheets for spelling.
+These are the logging sheets for spelling.
 Every changes (insert, update, restore) of `spellingErik` and `spellingMark` sheets has an entri in these sheets.
 The following table describes the columns of the sheets:

 |Column Name | Type | Description|
 |--- |--- |---------- |